 2. Install gh-python-remote:

-pip install gh-python-remote --upgrade --process-dependency-links --no-binary=:all: python -m ghpythonremote._configure_ironpython_installation
+pip install gh-python-remote --upgrade --no-binary=:all: python -m ghpythonremote._configure_ironpython_installation

-This will also install the gh-python-remote UserObject in Grasshopper.
+This will install gh-python-remote for Rhino 6, and install the gh-python-remote UserObject in all Grasshopper versions.

 All the examples files are copied in the %APPDATA%\Grasshopper\UserObjects\gh-python-remote\examples folder.
 You can also download them from the github repo.